kexiZeroing/kexiZeroing.github.io/src/posts/notes-on-domain-specific-chatgpt.md

 We train models to translate objects to vectors.
 A deep neural network is a common tool for training such models.
 The resulting embeddings are usually high dimensional (up to two thousand dimensions) and dense (all values are non-zero).
 For text data, models such as Word2Vec, GloVe (Global Vectors for Word Representation), and BERT transform words, sentences, or paragraphs into vector embeddings.
 Images can be embedded using models such as convolutional neural networks (CNNs).

 ### Tokens and Embeddings
 Tokens are the basic units of data processed by LLMs.
-In the context of text, a token can be a word, part of a word (subword), or even a character — depending on the tokenization process.
+In the context of text, a token can be a word, part of a word (subword), or even a character — depending on the tokenization process. *For example, GPT-3 has a vocabulary of 50,257 tokens to represent the English language.*

 In the context of GPT-2, each piece of text is represented by the ID of the corresponding token in the final vocabulary.
 If a word is not in the vocabulary, it’s broken down into smaller tokens that are in the vocabulary.
 The key point is that the assignment of token IDs is not arbitrary but based on the frequency of occurrence and combination patterns in the language data the model was trained on.